johnny353535/yoi/docs/_pages/start/index.md

 # What is YOI?

 <p class="intro">YOI is Yoshino’s custom-built frontend component library.
 It enables our team to design, build, test and iterate web pages <i>directly in the browser</i>.
-Working with YOI saves time and can produce production-ready web pages rather than static design comps.</p>
+YOI was made to be used by designers with basic knowledge of HTML and CSS – at it’s core stands a <i>simple HTML-based interface</i>.</p>

 ## Quick to Learn